pmahnke/transitionelement/_posts/2025/2025-04-13-nepal-overview.md

 ### Hotels & Tea Houses

 The hotel in Kathmandu was fantastic.
 Most are smaller and have excellent restaurants.
-Ours, Taleju Boutique Hotel, was really pretty, clean and well located in the Thamel area.
-The Tea Houses are they only style of hotel on the hikes.
-They generally have small, unheated rooms with two twin beds.
+Our hotel in Kathmandu, Taleju Boutique Hotel, was really pretty, clean and well located in the Thamel area.
+The Tea Houses are the only style of hotel on the hikes.
+They generally have small, unheated bedrooms with two twin beds.
 Most have power, but not all.
-Often there is an ensuite toilet, sometimes not.
+Often there is an ensuite toilet, but sometimes not.
 Some are very clean, some are not.
 All have comfy beds with a pillow and thick blanket.
-We brough a sleeping bag and silk liner to cover the bed and pillow and stay even warmer.
+We brought a sleeping bag and silk liner to cover the bed and pillow and stay even warmer.

-The Tea Houses all have a large common room with a yak/wood burner to keep the room warm.
-They have power as well to charge phones and anything else.
-They also serve food and you are basically required to eat breakfast and dinner here.
-They also sell boiled water, which I put in my Nalgen bottle and used as a hot water bottle in bed.
+The Tea Houses all have a large common room with a yak poo/wood burner to keep the room warm.
+They have power as well to charge phones and anything else, at higher altitudes, they charge for charging.
+They also serve food, and you are basically required to eat breakfast and dinner here.
+They also sell boiled water, which I bought just before bed and put in my Nalgen bottle and used it as a hot water bottle.

 ### Food